 Have you been arrested or suspected of soliciting a prostitute in Phoenix, Tempe, Scottsdale, or another city around Phoenix?
-Contact the Law Offices of David Michael Cantor to speak with a Solicitation defense lawyer if you have been charged with Solicitation of Prostitution.
+Contact the DM Cantor to speak with a Solicitation defense lawyer if you have been charged with Solicitation of Prostitution.
 Local law enforcement frequently operates solicitation of prostitution stings where they pose as fake prostitutes.
 They also run large prostitution stings during events like the Super Bowl.
 We have dealt with many of these types of cases, and won.
 If you have been busted in a prostitution sting, give us a call for a free legal consultation.

 Solicitation of Prostitution Penalties

 What is Solicitation of Prostitution?
 Well, per the City of Phoenix Code, Solicitation of Prostitution is a class one (1) misdemeanor offense.
 A first Solicitation of Prostitution violation results in a mandatory minimum of fifteen (15) days in jail, with a maximum of six (6) months in jail.
 In addition, a $2500.00 fine can be imposed along with an 84% surcharge, and up to three (3) years of probation (which can include classes and counseling).